Purchasing Farmland in Southwest Ohio can be a Smart Investment

 A famous old real estate chestnut attributed to Mark Twain urges investors to “buy land – they’re not making it anymore.”
 While the wisdom of the advice as a blanket statement may be open to question, its basic premise that land is in limited supply is obviously true – especially so for agricultural property.
 This type of acreage, while it typically costs less per acre than developed land, has historically tended to offer better-than-inflation returns, and a good way to diversify a portfolio and protect against market volatility.

-Buying farmland is becoming an increasingly popular avenue of investment, especially among those who aim to develop the land for residential or commercial use.
+Buying farmland is becoming an increasingly popular avenue of investment, both among those who aim to develop the land for residential or commercial use, as well as those who intend to lease to tenant farmers.
 The commercial realty market around Cincinnati post-COVID is attracting residential developers and industrial developments for distributors of many kinds.
 And it’s not just the growing commerce along the Cincinnati-Dayton-Union KY corridor that’s drawing them – it’s also the quality of the farmland around Cincinnati itself.

-Why Acreage in Southwest Ohio is Perfect for Commercial Real Estate Development
+Why Acreage in Southwest Ohio is Ideal for Commercial Real Estate Development

 We were founded in Lebanon, OH, along what is now the Cincinnati-Dayton corridor, so Southwest Ohio and Northern Kentucky real estate has always been our focus.
 We’ve spent decades acquiring the best pieces of empty acreage and farmland available for land development – over 80 years, in fact.
 One of our main drives in our commitment to buying, selling and leasing the best pieces of commercial land is securing quality parcels of farmland in locations we know will be integrated into the ever-expanding Southwest Ohio/Northern Kentucky commercial real estate market.